kelseykm/vcard4/docs/documentation/properties/extendedproperty.md

 * This class is for creating extended properties

 * This class should be called with three arguments.
-The first argument, a string, should be the name of the extended parameter and it must be an x-name .
+The first argument, a string, should be the name of the extended property and it must be an x-name .
 The second should be an array of the parameters, and the third the value of the property

   :::info
   X-names are names that begin with "x-" or "X-" and are reserved for experimental use, not intended for released products, or for use in bilateral agreements.